NeKroFR/Writeups/Hackday/2024/Cryptography/show me the way.md

 ```
 And that's it.

-After a lot of guessing and an interesting hint: `«le Q(7) et P(7) c'était une super idée.
-Regarde en quelles conditions c'est intéressant de faire ça» -- Chelinka`
+After a lot of guessing we can see that the number **7** appears frequently on the description of the chall.

-We found this writeup: https://ctftime.org/writeup/22977 about a similar chall.
+We also found this writeup: https://ctftime.org/writeup/22977 about a similar chall.

 from it we could write this sage script:
 ```sage